How do I make an FOI request?

 If you are unhappy with the way we have handled your request, you can make a complaint to the Australian Information Commissioner who is able to investigate our actions.

 The Commonwealth Ombudsman can also investigate complaints about our actions.
-However, the Commonwealth Ombudsman and the Information Commissioner will consult each to avoid the same matter being investigated twice.
+The Commonwealth Ombudsman and the Information Commissioner will consult to avoid the same matter being investigated twice.